isc-projects/kea/doc/sphinx/arm/tls.rst

 TLS/HTTPS configuration
 =======================

-TLS is asymmetric: the authentication of the server by the client is mandatory but the authentication of the client by the server is optional.
-In TLS terms this means the server can require the client certificate or not.

 The new TLS configuration parameters are:

 - the ``trust-anchor`` string parameter specifies the name of a file